hannorein/rebound/README.md

     wget https://github.com/hannorein/rebound/tarball/master -O- | tar xvz && cd hannorein-rebound-*/examples/shearing_sheet/ && make && ./nbody

-**For the patient**
+### For the patient ###

-rebound is very easy to use.
+REBOUND is very easy to install and use.
 To get started, download the latest version of the code from github.
 If you are familiar with `git`, you can clone the project and keep up-to-date with the latest developments.
 Otherwise, you can also simply download a snapshot of the repository as a tar or zip file at http://github.com/hannorein/rebound.
+There is a download botton at the top right.

-In the main directory, you find a sub-directory called `src` which contains the source code and a directory called `examples` with various example problems.
-To compile one of the example, go have to go to that directory, for example:
+In the main directory, you find a sub-directory called `src` which contains the bulk parts of the  source code and a directory called `examples` with various example problems.
+To compile one of the example, you have to go to that directory, for example:

     cd examples/shearing_sheet/